Excoriate/go-terradagger/CONTRIBUTING.md

 that the new test fails with a clear error message and then start implementing the code changes to get that test to pass.

-All the tests are located in the `tests` folder in every repository, and all of them are made using [Terratest](https://terratest.gruntwork.io/)

 ## Update the code